Alternative Easter Gift Ideas for Kids who have enough chocolate!

 We’re big fans of screen-free fun in this house, and whilst there is of course a place for iPads, tablets and TV, we love the sense of calm and relaxation that can be achieved by listening to fun audio devices instead such as the Tonies Toniebox and Yoto Player.

-This Easter, both Tonies and Yoto have some great content that is ideal for Spring, helping entertain your little ones and help them get some well deserved rest over the holidays.
+This Easter, Yoto have some great content that is ideal for Spring, helping entertain your little ones and help them get some well deserved rest over the holidays.

-If you’re more Team Yoto, they too have a great range of Easter and Spring themed Yoto Cards.
-From the beloved Peter Rabbit and Friends, to Enid Blyton Springtime stories, Yoto also have some brand new cards with much loved characters launching in early April so watch this space!
+We love their range of Easter and Spring themed Yoto Cards.
+From the beloved Peter Rabbit and Friends, to Enid Blyton Springtime stories

 The Family Board Game Rally